813-471-8810 [email protected]

 Tracking the Elusive Saki Monkeys

 Every day Malika or Abigail would head out from the lodge with their guide – either by foot on the trail grid or further into the rainforest by canoe.
-Much of the time was spent quietly sitting and waiting for a faint sign of the Sakis – as shy creatures it took extra effort to be able to find one of their family groups.
+Much of the time was spent quietly sitting and waiting for a faint sign of the sakis – as shy creatures it took extra effort to be able to find one of their family groups.
 Once found – the next step was to get close enough to the monkeys to be able to properly observe them without scaring them off.
-This would often result in a prolonged semi chase where the quiet approach would be followed by a quick withdrawal until the researchers could close the distance.
-They noted the number of individuals, what they were doing, if they were eating, and if they were – determined what was being eaten.
+This would often result in a prolonged semi chase where the quiet approach would be followed by a quick withdrawal of the sakis until the researchers could close the distance.
+They noted the number of individuals, what they were doing, and if they were eating.
+If the sakis were eating, the researchers tried to determine what was being eaten.
 This was done either using cameras or by investigating the food scraps and fecal samples after a group moved on.
-When possible – they would also snap photos of the Sakis to be able to distinguish between the family groups.
+When possible – they would also snap photos of the sakis to be able to distinguish between the family groups.

 Filling the gaps in our knowledge on yet another elusive creature